Face and Neck Lift

 We will evaluate your medical history in order to determine your overall health.

-Dr. McConnell, Dr. Slater, Dr. Napier, Dr. Kennedy and Dr. Petree will discuss with you how your face can look and what you can expect from surgery.
+Dr. McConnell, Dr. Napier, Dr. Kennedy, Dr. Petree, Dr. Gross and Dr. Gart will discuss with you how your face can look and what you can expect from surgery.
 Our objective is to create a natural appearance that is pleasing to you.
 Before and After photographs will reveal what the surgery has accomplished.

 Preoperative Instructions: Avoid drugs that contain aspirin several weeks prior to surgery to minimize excess bleeding.
 You may be required to take antibiotics to prevent infection.
 You may be instructed to shampoo your hair the night before surgery.
 A small amount of hair may be shaved around your ears and temples.